OpenQuadruped/spot_mini_mini/spot_real/README.md

 #### Launch Instructions:

 After turning on Spot's power switch, and `ssh`-ing into the Raspberry Pi (assuming you've done all the standard ROS stuff: `source devel/setup.bash` and `catkin_make`), do: `roslaunch mini_ros spot_real.launch`.
 This will establish the serial connection between the Pi and the Teensy, and you should be able to give Spot joystick commands.
-Note that when you first activate Spot, his legs will go completely straight (if calibrated correctly), and when you launch the `ROS` executable, he will move into his 'home' position.

 ## Hardware